ZupIT/ritchie-formulas/CONTRIBUTING.md

 because they are trying to help us.

-- If a debate gets more heated in a review, try to set a call or meeting to clarify points.
-Letting it get out of hand might affect the Ritchie community in general.
+- If a debate gets more heated in a review, try to set a call or meeting to clarify points, because in a meeting it is possible to talk and understand each other better than with texts in a pr review.

 - Requesting changes sometimes is perceived as a harsh action for some engineers.
 Try to do it with parsimony, usually when you spot a